opennetworkinglab/timesheetsdb/README.md

 Docusign and Google information are to be entered here before launching the application Docusign - for creating and sending documents to sign
-Google - use of Google Drive for storing the documents and png previews of them.
+Google - use of gmail, to send emails and gdrive for storing the documents and png previews of them.

 ### Database File - ormconfig.json
 Insert your database information into this file: